 Getting good critical feedback is essential, allied to ruthless editing.
 Often you have to cut out bits that you were proud to lay on the page and polished to perceived perfection but which in relity are getting in the way of the story.
 It can be like losing a good friend.

+The Stuart Agenda certainly underwent three major structural revisions and a host of minor ones on the way to the final version.
 I’m grateful to a lot of people for helping.
 In my writing group, Lindsay Townsend has been a constant source of help and encouragement over the years and Clio Gray helped with the very final version.

 Having read a lot about the Stuarts, the final trigger for the novel was finding the reports of a young Belgian turning up in Edinburgh about 20 years ago and claiming to be a descendent of Bonnie Prince Charlie.
 That posed the 'what if' question that gradually gave shape to my Stuart family with its ambition and motivation to take on the seemingly impossible challenge.